Code-Institute-Submissions/rosehip-angular/README.md

 - Email: Allows users to email company by having them click on the email icon.
 Clicking on icon should open email client.
 - Facebook: Allows users to view the company Facebook page by having them click on the facebook [icon](https://www.facebook.com/RoseHipProductions).

-### Features Left to Implement
-- Film Services: Allows users to view the "Film Services" page.
-These services haven't been rolled out yet by the company so the link has been disabled.

 ## Technologies Used

 - [jQuery](http://code.jquery.com/)